Insurance Broker Blog

 Open Enrollment Meetings: Reflecting on Your Successes and Failures

-Human Resource professionals should spend time each year reflecting on open enrollment meetings and documenting successes and failures.
+You should spend time each year reflecting on your open enrollment meetings and documenting successes and failures.
 Taking the time to observe employees and understand their comfort level with the process will help benefits sign-up periods run more smoothly in the future.
-If done right, there will likely be fewer frantic employees bombarding staff with last minute questions and overall employee satisfaction will improve.
-When conducting your own review consider these factors and determine if your process could be improved:
+If done right, there will be fewer frantic employees bombarding staff with last minute questions and overall employee satisfaction will improve.

 1. Timing of meetings

-1. Document distribution
+1. Document distribution.

-1. Know the plans
+1. Know the plans.

-1. Share company enrollment statistics
+1. Share company enrollment statistics.

-1. Be honest about changes
+1. Be honest about changes.

 comments